Social Policy: Drug Policy for the Millennium FS 2000

 Students will be working independently and in groups to develop sociological critiques and understandings of the variety of alternatives available for constructing social policy aimed at effectively dealing with drug use and drug users.
 Students will be developing reports that focus on particular drugs, as well as the potential use of a variety of educational, treatment, and legal alternatives.

 · Students will work in groups to prepare a final project which focuses on: Education and Prevention Alternatives, Drug Misuse Treatment, Legalization, Harm Reduction, or some related topic.
 These projects will be present to the class via the WWW during the final two weeks of the semester.
-Assignments are open.
-Individual students must arrange the specifics of their work with Mr. Keel by the end of the third (3rd) week of the semester.

 Student research will be published via the World Wide Web using both their own web pages as well as the class website.